Inedo/inedo-docs/Content/proget/api/sca/issues/list.md

 ## HTTP Response Specification

-A successful (`200`) response body will contain an array of [IssueInfo Object](/docs/proget/api/sca#issueinfo-object) objects.
+A successful (`200`) response body will contain an array of [BuildIssue](/docs/proget/api/sca#buildissue-object) objects.
 For example, to listing all issues in release version `1.2.3` of a project `myProject`, the request would return this:

 ```json
 GET /api/sca/issues?project=myProject&version=1.2.3